 Commination doomed my perpetual soul to demise.
 The avatar of death was found, in the scarlet hue of blood that was shed upon that tragic night.
 The nameless portrait that haunted me was the very same portrait I painted of the countess before.
 The house since that memorable night was completely abandoned in ruination.
 There was nothing but dust and viscous cobwebs visibly seen throughout the fragmentary remains of the manor, and the elegant stairway was then nothing more than dilapidated walls and rickety stairs in decadence.
 All the peramene beauty and disposition of the manor was a spectral illusion of the former grandeur of the Córdova manor in conspectuity.

 The illusion was finally over, and I had accepted the truth.
-I was free of her implacable dominion over me, and no sin any longer to remit.
+I was free of her implacable dominion over me and no sin any longer to remit.
 I wanted to believe in that untruth, and sought to convince myself ever more of her ignoscency.
-What resulted next you wonder?
+What had resulted next was unbelievable.

 I eventually confessed to my part in the murders and was arrested.
 Madness was considered to be the culprit.
 I was imprisoned and sentenced to be interned in an asylum in Lisbon, by the local judge who saw no regression in me.
 I was examined and found to be incompetent, as the severity of the crimes, were too heinous and bloodthirsty, as I had lapsed in my world of phantasy.